UjjwalSinduria/Progress_Report/Ujjwal_Tracker.md

 - [x] Added all the files and the folders of the bucket into the table so that the UI would be clean
 - [x] one bug was there when folder is empty or when bucket is empty it was not handling the 404 error properly.
 Bug solved successfully.

+### Tuesday 24-12-2024
+- [x] Implemented search functionality through out the bucket and If we are in any folder , search starts only from that point not from the whole bucket
+- [x] created a beautiful ui for search and added filters also
+- [x] added one filter for file and folder, if we select file then another filter gets activated in that filter we have to select type of file, basically like .json, .xml, .csv etc etc.